shuvopodder/invoice-agent/SUBMISSION.md

 ## 8. What you would do with another 8 hours

 1. **Improve human review screen.** Improve UI with more validation and UX support.
+Show accounting software health and relevant information for better software solutions.

 2. **Confidence-based routing using the model's own signal.** The schema already captures `extraction_confidence` and free-text `notes` from the